 Making Tracks was born out of a career of rangering in national parks, campaigning for the protection of our most special places, and of course, the endless hours spent on the trails ’round the country.

-With camera in hand and journal at the ready, we want to share our appreciation for our backyard in three ways.
+With camera in hand, journal at the ready, and a pack set for plenty of time out bush, join us in sharing our appreciation for our special backyard in three ways:

 Australia’s unique landscapes and huge biodiversity should be forever incredible.
-These special places are under the pump, and for every step of inspiration we receive we need to dedicate one to protection.
+Yet these special places are under the pump, and for every step of inspiration we receive we need to dedicate one to protection.

-National Parks – both on land and on water – are proven to give our unique backyard the space and protection it needs to thrive as it has forever.
+National Parks – both on land and on water – are proven to give our unique backyard the space and sanctuary it needs to thrive.
 Yes, they are places of wonder, of inspiration, and where most of our hiking is completed.
-But of most importance is the role of National Parks in ensuring that what we’re enjoying today will be here for those that follow us tomorrow.
+Think the Prom, the Alps, and the Otways.
+But of most importance is the role of National Parks in ensuring that what we’re enjoying today will be here for those that follow in our footsteps tomorrow.

 Read more on highlighted National Parks and our collective ability to protect them here.

 It’s a never ending journey.
-When one trail ends you’re already thinking of the next.
+As one trail ends you’re thinking of the next.
 It’s the lengthy days.
 The maps.
 The sun and the dust.
 Your gear and food condensed masterfully into your backpack.
 Where it all begins, overnight on the trail immersed in our big backyard.

 Long-distance hiking in Australia comes in all forms – well established trails to gnarly water-sparse wilderness traverses.
 At Making Tracks we’re driven to experience whatever the trail can offer, and share those experiences for the benefit of enriching Australian hiking culture.